Sports Premium Report

 - Having a big focus on establishing a wide range of new sports teams for KS2, making sure lots of different opportunities are made available for children to represent their school.

-- Participating in the ‘School Games’ award and entering a wide range of different KS1 & KS2 competitions, giving a whole range of children the opportunity to compete in sport.
+- Participating in a wide range of different KS1 & KS2 competitions, giving a whole range of children the opportunity to compete in sport and represent their school.

 - Use cross curricular links effectively to get the children up and moving during lessons in the classroom.
 Particularly in maths, where all classes are using ‘Active Maths’ lessons once a week to keep children fit and healthy.